Telus Mobility: LTE

-LTE service for TELUS launched on February 10, 2012, through a partnership with Bell.
-TELUS advertises this network as having download speeds of up to 110 Mbit/s and its LTE Advanced network as having download speeds up to 225 Mbit/s.
+LTE service for Telus launched on February 10, 2012, through a partnership with Bell.
+Telus advertises this network as having download speeds of up to 110 Mbit/s and its LTE Advanced network as having download speeds up to 225 Mbit/s.

-As of August 2016, LTE coverage reaches most of Canada's population, but there are gaps in coverage in smaller communities and between communities, where TELUS' HSPA+ network is available, but its LTE network is not available.
-Steinbach, MB (population 13,500) is the largest Canadian community without LTE coverage from TELUS.
+As of August 2016, LTE coverage reached most of Canada's population, but there are gaps in coverage in smaller communities and between communities, where Telus' HSPA+ network is available, but its LTE network is not available.
+Steinbach, MB (population 13,500) is the largest Canadian community without LTE coverage from Telus.
 Except near Canada's largest metropolitan areas, contiguous LTE coverage does not exist between communities.

-Bell Mobility, which shares towers and coverage with TELUS, intends to expand LTE coverage to 98% of the Canadian population by the end of 2016.
-As a consequence, TELUS' coverage will similarly expand.
-In April 2015, TELUS announced that all of its wireless sites in British Columbia and Alberta will be upgraded to LTE.
-According to TELUS, as of March 31, 2016, it had LTE coverage available 97% of the Canadian population and LTE Advance coverage available to 50% of the Canadian population.
+Bell Mobility, which shares towers and coverage with Telus, intended to expand LTE coverage to 98% of the Canadian population by the end of 2016.
+As a consequence, Telus' coverage will similarly expand.
+In April 2015, Telus announced that all of its wireless sites in British Columbia and Alberta would be upgraded to LTE.
+According to Telus, as of March 31, 2016, it had LTE coverage available 97% of the Canadian population and LTE Advance coverage available to 50% of the Canadian population.

-In May 2016, TELUS announced that by the end of the year, it would expand its coverage to 99% of British Columbians and expand its LTE coverage to 98% of British Columbians, expand its LTE coverage to 99% of Albertans, and expand its LTE coverage to 99% of Ontarians.
+In May 2016, Telus announced that by the end of the year, it would expand its coverage to 99% of British Columbians and expand its LTE coverage to 98% of British Columbians, expand its LTE coverage to 99% of Albertans, and expand its LTE coverage to 99% of Ontarians.

-On April 18, 2016, TELUS launched Voice over LTE (VoLTE).
+On April 18, 2016, Telus launched Voice over LTE (VoLTE).
 VoLTE is supported throughout Canada.